Postgraduate Course: Digital Signal Processing Laboratory (MSc) (PGEE11108)

-- Demonstrate practical understanding of the underpinning 1st semester courses in the Signal Processing and Communications MSc: Discrete-Time Signal Analysis PGEE11026; Digital Communication Fundamentals PGEE11025; Statistical Signal Processing PGEE11027; Image Processing PGEE11021 through practical labs tests and marked assignment.
+2. Reinforce the practical understanding of other 1st semester courses, Discrete-Time Signal Analysis PGEE11026; Digital Communication Fundamentals PGEE11025; Statistical Signal Processing PGEE11027; Image Processing PGEE11021 through practical labs and marked assignments.

 |Online MATLAB resources and lecture notes for co-requisite courses.|